LManuC/LManuC/README.md

 # Hello there!

-This is my personal repo where I'll be uploading all my working projects to show you.
+This is my personal repo where I'll be uploading all my projects to show you.

 # Work in progress